Nuggets edge Jazz in Game 7 on late basket by Jokic | Sports-Games

 Michael Porter Jr. chipped in with 10 points off the bench for Denver, which won despite shooting just 37.3 percent and scoring only 30 points in the second half.
 After a slow start, Mitchell led the Jazz with 22 points, shooting 9-for-22, while Gobert had 19 to complement a game-high 18 rebounds.

-Mitchell connected on a pair of 3-pointers, giving him 33 in the seven games and allowing him to break Stephen Curry's single-series postseason record of 32, set in 2016.
+Mitchell connected on a pair of 3-pointers (on eight attempts), giving him 33 treys in the seven games and allowing him to break Stephen Curry's single-series postseason record of 32, set in 2016.
+Murray wound up with 32 3-pointers in the series, though he was just 1-for-6 from long distance on Tuesday.
 Jordan Clarkson added 10 points for Utah, which had never previously lost a playoff series in which it led 3-1.

 After Mitchell's 13 third-quarter points had rallied the Jazz into contention after they had trailed by as many as 19, Conley and Gobert combined for all the points in an 8-0 run to begin the fourth period and give Utah its first lead since the first quarter at 68-65.
 Denver subsequently regained a four-point lead on two consecutive hoops by Murray, the latter making it 78-74 with 1:43 to go.